GeorgeQuantAnalyst/crypto-place-trades/README.md

 # Phemex futures place trades 🌟 🐟 🐻
-Application for entering pending futures orders from Excel on the Phemex exchange.
+Application for entering pending futures orders from Excel on different cryptocurrency exchanges.

+* Supported exchanges:
+    * Phemex futures
+    * Okx spot (will be soon)

 ## How to build
 ```bash